 So it's the first on the market that comes with two 10Gbps Multi-Gig ports, with the option of using one as an SFP+ port.

-(So far, the only other router with two 10Gbps ports is the Asus RT-AX89X that has one 10Gbps LAN and another 10Gbps SFP+).
+(So far, the only other router with two 10Gbps ports is the Asus RT-AX89X which has one 10Gbps LAN and another 10Gbps SFP+).

 The support for multiple 10Gbps ports means the Archer AXE300 is an excellent standalone router for those with a Multi-Gig wired home or with an ultra-fast NAS server.

-By the way, it seems the AXE300 is meant to be a standalone router — it’s one of a few new TP-Link routers that doesn’t support OneMesh.
-Considering my experience with OneMesh, this omission is not necessarily a bad thing.
+By the way, it seems the AXE300 is meant to be a standalone router -- it seems to be one of a few new TP-Link routers that don't support OneMesh.
+Though this might change by the time the router is released, considering my experience with OneMesh, this omission is not necessarily a bad thing.